Guide on Scholarships and Assistance for Single Mothers

 Private Assistance for Single Mothers

-Emerge is a very interesting scholarship organization.
+Emerge is an exciting scholarship organization.
 They accept donations from private individuals to help create specific scholarships for single mothers and women.
 Since 2001, they have helped 100 women and provided $50,000 in academic scholarships.

 The organization is based in Georgia and requires that all applicants must currently live in the state to be considered for any scholarships.

 Their overall goal is to improve the state’s overall community by helping to empower individuals through education.
-Emerge encourages those who have already reaped the benefits of education to give back and help provide assistance for single mothers and women who are hoping to improve their lives through education.
+Emerge encourages those who have already reaped the benefits of education to give back and help assist single mothers and women who are hoping to improve their lives through education.

 - Be a current resident of Georgia and provide proof of residency